 - Find unlinked mentions and turn them into links.

-Beat Out Competition with These Important SEO Techniques of 2021
+Beat Out the Competition with These Important SEO Techniques of 2023

 It’s impossible to keep up with every single Google algorithm update.
 Keeping track of the latest trends is helpful, but still difficult for a busy marketer.
 So the biggest SEO technique to keep in mind at all times is to optimize for people.

 Quit trying to write content for the search engine.
-In 2021, people and experiences are at the core of every SEO technique and trick out there.
-So focus your time and energy on developing high quality content, that answers and informs your target persona.
+In 2023, people and experiences are at the core of every SEO technique and trick out there.
+So focus your time and energy on developing high-quality content, that answers and informs your target persona.
 This is the foundation of any good SEO strategy.
-From there, use the important SEO techniques of 2021 to refine, tinker and optimize your efforts.
+From there, use the important SEO techniques of 2023 to refine, tinker, and optimize your efforts.